General terms and conditions

 14. Warranty on Products

-- Labconsort may decide not to repair an item if the estimated repair cost exceeds 25% of the purchase price of that item.
-In such case, Labconsort may, at its discretion, offer the Customer a credit up to a maximum of fifteen percent (25%) of the purchase price, enabling the Customer to arrange repair with a third-party supplier.
+(c) Labconsort may decide not to repair an item if the estimated repair cost exceeds 25% of the purchase price of that item (purchase price excluding VAT and excluding transport, insurance, installation, calibration/commissioning and other ancillary costs).
+The estimated repair cost shall be determined by Labconsort based on its internal assessment and/or third-party quotations and may include parts, labour, testing and handling.
+In such case, Labconsort may, at its discretion, offer the Customer a credit up to a maximum of fifteen percent (15%) of the purchase price, enabling the Customer to arrange repair with a third-party supplier.
 Acceptance of such solution discharges Labconsort of any further warranty obligations regarding that item.

 14.3.
 The warranty does not cover, inter alia:

 14.6.
+No defect found.
 If equipment submitted for repair does not show any defect, the Customer shall bear all costs incurred by Labconsort in connection with the inspection.

 15. Installation services